 I am a regular conference-goer.
 Not only do I enjoy the travel away, but I find it is a great place to meet new faces, swap ideas and generally absorb a bit of inspiration.
 Working in a small regional museum, where it is difficult and expensive to get away, you do need to get some fresh viewpoints to bring to your working life and that of your museum community.

 My daily job is Public Programs Officer, but, in a small staff, we do almost everything.
 As a historian, most of the history queries come my way.
-As a journalist, I write for newspapers and appear on radio.
 As a former café owner, I help out with the catering for openings too!

 My regular task is to organise the Tuesday Curatorial series, which has become legendary in the WA Museum world.
 It is a weekly talk on mainly local historical topics that attracts a faithful audience of 70-100 people every week.
 It just shows how much interest there is in history and heritage out there in the community.